somewherelands

 On : Viator | Go to Lapland

 I cannot recommend Fredrik and Beatrice enough.
-There is an ancient wisdom to the way they move and speak; and so, so generous and gracious in their invitation to partake in their centuries-old tradition of reindeer herding.
+There is an ancient wisdom to the way they move and speak; and they are so, so generous and gracious in their invitation for us to partake in their centuries-old tradition of reindeer herding.

 For daytrippers like ourselves, we will get the rare opporunity to be momentarily immersed in the ethereal stillness that is their everyday life.
 You will be surrounded by a pristine canvas of white, frost-kissed pine trees, and you will experience, firsthand, the symbiotic relationship between the reindeer & the Sámi people.

-You will also get a chance to feed, a chance to mingle, and a chance to sled – and a chance too to, definitely, wildly entertain the idea of living the rest of your life like this.
+You will also get a chance to feed, a chance to mingle, and a chance to sled – and a chance too to, definitely, wildly entertain the idea of living here for the rest of your life.

 Enjoy reindeer herding in Kiruna.